 That’s what makes Manual mode so powerful.
 In Manual, you can make your photos appear exactly as dark or light as you want.
 You can also ensure perfect sharpness, create different depth of field effects, and keep your low-light photos looking high quality.

-Now let’s take a look at these three settings in more detail:
+Now let’s explore these three settings in more detail:

-Simply put, ISO is a setting that controls your camera’s sensitivity to light.
+Simply put, ISO controls your camera’s sensitivity to light.

 So by adjusting the ISO, you can increase your camera’s light sensitivity which will, in turn, give you a brighter image.